bil482Project/MythBustersBackend/README.md

 - **Connection issues**:
   - Verify the PostgreSQL server is running (`sudo service postgresql status`).
   - Check `pg_hba.conf` for correct authentication settings (e.g., `host all all 127.0.0.1/32 md5`).
-- If issues persist, share the full error stack trace for further assistance.

-## Contributing
-Feel free to submit issues or pull requests to improve the project.